-General and administrative expenses for the year ended December 31, 2005 increased as compared to the year ended December 31, 2004.
-Increased administrative services resulted in increased headcount, compensation adjustments and other employee related expenses.
-Additionally, litigation, public company compliance (including the Sarbanes-Oxley Act) and our establishment of a marketing function in 2005 increased both professional fees and consulting expenses.
-Offsetting increases to general and administrative expenses for these periods was a decrease in stock-based compensation expense resulting from the effect of the fluctuation of our stock price on the valuation of stock options that were repriced in November 2003.
-We expect general and administrative expenses other than non-cash stock-based compensation expense to increase slightly in the future as a result of increased headcount, public company compliance and establishment of investor relations and marketing programs.
+General and administrative expenses for the year ended December 31, 2006 increased as compared to the year ended December 31, 2005.
+Salaries, employee related and other general expenses increased primarily due to increased headcount and administrative services.
+The increase in stock-based compensation expense was due to the adoption of SFAS 123R on January 1, 2006 as compared to the stock-based compensation benefit in 2005 that resulted from the fluctuation of our stock price on stock options that were repriced in November 2003.
+We expect general and administrative expenses other than non-cash stock-based compensation expense to increase in the future.
 We expect overall general and administrative expenses to increase significantly as a result of the adoption of SFAS 123R.
 See Note 2 - Summary of Significant Accounting Policies - Stock-Based Compensation in the footnotes to our financial statements.